Energinet-DataHub/energy-origin/doc/architecture/domains/authorization.md

 ## Organization whitelist

 This section describes how the organization whitelist works.
 By default, no organizations have access to ETT.
 To get access, an organization must be added to the organization whitelist.
 An organization is whitelisted through the ETT Admin Portal.
-Specificially the organizaion 'TIN' is added to the whitelist.
+Specificially the organizaion 'Tin' is added to the whitelist.

 ### Login using MitID